King Kong

 king kong

-'King Kong' is a classic adventure/monster film made in 1933, co-directed by Merian C. Cooper and Ernest B. Schoedsack and starring Fay Wray, Robert Armstrong and Bruce Cabot.
+'King Kong' is a classic part adventure, part romance, part horror film made in 1933, co-directed by Merian C. Cooper and Ernest B. Schoedsack and starring Fay Wray, Robert Armstrong and Bruce Cabot.
 The movie has become one of the most famous of Hollywood pictures and the gorilla itself and his last stand on top of the Empire State Building has become one of cinema's most enduring and iconic images.

-The movie occupies a unique niche, being in parts an adventure story, a tragic love story about a hopeless passion, and part horror movie.
-In 1991, it was deemed "culturally, historically and aesthetically significant" by the Library of Congress and selected for preservation in the United States National Film Registry.
+The movie occupies a unique niche, being in parts an adventure story, also a tragic love story about a hopeless passion, and part horror movie.
+It is noteworthy for its innovative musical score by Max Steiner which forms an integral part of the film and helped to make it a resounding success.
+In 1991, 'King Kong' was selected for preservation in the United States National Film Registry by the Library of Congress.
 In 2007 it was ranked at number 41 on its list of the 100 greatest movies of all time by the American Film Institute.

 Search Amazon for 'King Kong'